LaunchCoderGirlSTL/web_group_cohort/lesson_2.md

 1. Update All Text, including your name, tagline and a little description of yourself
 2. Change Out the Picture
 3. Change the Colors - make the website yours by updating the color scheme to suit your taste

-Don’t worry if the final product still looks rough, you will be continually updating this site throughout the semester.
+Don't worry if the final product still looks rough, you will be continually updating this site throughout the semester.

 ### [Home]( /web_group_cohort )